 This solves the ‘corrupted content index’ issue in the Exchange Server database in recent versions like Exchange 2010, 2013, & 2016.

 This issue doesn’t affect the accessibility of Exchange data.
 It affects Outlook mailbox search only.
 However, there are some issues like EDB file corruption and Exchange crashes, after which your Exchange data will not be accessible.
 Exchange database (EDB) file corruption can make the entire user data inaccessible.
 Though there are a few inbuilt repair options with Exchange, they do not assure the complete recovery of the data.
-But you can try Kernel for Exchange Server Recovery tool that easily recovers all the corrupted and deleted data and saves it to destinations like Exchange Server, Outlook PST, Office 365, and Outlook profiles.
+But you can try Exchange Server Recovery tool that easily recovers all the corrupted and deleted data and saves it to destinations like Exchange Server, Outlook PST, Office 365, and Outlook profiles.
 This is an easy-to-use tool that supports EDB files of old versions like Exchange 2007 and recent versions like Exchange 2019.

 If you are an Exchange 2016 user, you may face the ‘Content Index state failed’ error while searching the mailbox in Outlook web access.
 This error can be found in all recent versions of Exchange.
 Manual tricks to fix the error Content Index state failed are explained here.
 In addition, a tool is recommended for safe EDB recovery in case of database corruption issues.